kyleiwaniec/yahoo-finance/README.md

 3. Best viewed in modern browsers (IE10+)
 4. No Unit tests. :boom:
 5. Needs better error handling - especially since the API is unreliable.
 One possibility: an http interceptor for all yahoo requests, and a message to the user to retry.
+6. 6.
+Initial load is slow as mollases - blame yahoo! ha!

 #### Caveats: ####
 I am not a financier, hence I do not know what aspects of the data are 'important'.
 The % change for each interval is just UI sugar.
 More pertinent info can just as easily be displayed there.
 Also, this is by no means a 'production' ready app.
 A lot more architecting would go into an actual application, ie.: individual angular modules, a better graphing library, or custom d3 graphs, SASS instead of plain CSS, build environment (node, npm..), unit tests.. etc...etc..